-Kindly Myers Tugs At Her Saucy White Bathing Suit: ‘Rise And Shine’
+Kindly Myers Tugs At Her Saucy White Bathing Suit: 'Rise And Shine'

 "You really are just about the most amazing woman I've ever laid eyes on.
 So cute and pretty," a fourth person commented.

-The model doesn’t appear to have any qualms when it comes to showing some skin online.
-She’s become known for flashing her busty chest, killer abs, and round booty in her uploads.
+The model doesn't appear to have any qualms when it comes to showing some skin online.
+She's become known for flaunting her busty chest, killer abs, and round booty in her uploads.

-As previously reported by The Inquisitr, Kindly recently piqued the interest of her followers when she sported a skintight gray workout set with a clingy bra and cutout leggings.
+As previously reported by The Inquisitr, Kindly recently piqued the interest of her followers when she sported a skintight gray workout set with a clingy bra and cut-out leggings.
 That post was also a hit among her fans.
-To date, it’s reeled in more than 25,000 likes and over 640 comments.
+To date, it's reeled in more than 25,000 likes and over 640 comments.